A very warm welcome to Year 3

 Please try to read with your child at least three times a week and record it in their reading record book.
 This can be the school banded book or a book from home.
 It is important to check that, as well as becoming more fluent, the children understand what they are reading, especially as they begin to read longer and more complex books.
 This can be done by discussing the book afterwards, or during reading.
 Talk about the characters, setting or main events.
 Encourage children to develop empathy by focusing on characters' emotions and motivations.
 We have given a bookmark of some question stems you may wish to use with your child.

 It is important that your child has their reading record in school every day so that adults within school can also record in them.
-Mrs Woodward will collect and record the times read each week.
-Children who show great improvement or hit the highest number of reads receive a reading certificate to share with their families.
+Teachers will collect and record the times read each week..

 We encourage a love for reading and aim for our children to be lifelong readers.
 The children are encouraged to read and enjoy the books in our book area within the school day.
 Children are welcome to bring their own reading book from home as long as it is of an appropriate level for them to read and enjoy independently.
 Children will be able to change their reading books to take home each morning during our morning task.
 Please encourage your child to do this independently

-Spellings will be sent home each half term and will focus on the spelling rules/patterns investigated and taught during our phonics sessions.
+Spellings will be sent home each half term and will focus on the spelling rules/patterns investigated and taught during our spelling sessions.
 We will be testing on a Monday.

 Spellings are best worked on little and often: 5 or 10 minutes every day is more beneficial than one long session.
 It is also very helpful if you can encourage your child to apply the spellings in context by writing a few sentences using these words and, of course, using new or unfamiliar words in conversation.